ProtoArt/spritec/README.md

 **To be notified of our progress, please sign up on our website: [protoart.me](https://protoart.me/)**

-## Project Goals

-The goal of our project is to make creating pixel art spritesheets easier and faster for indie game developers.
-Games that are made by a single developer or a very small team may not have the resources or skill to create the art they are going for right as they start their project.
-There are plenty of online game assets, but all of them are limited in how much they can be customized or added to.

-We want to make a suite of tools that make creating game art more accessible to programmers and developers who need help making their art.
-The art they create with our tools can either last throughout the development of their game or eventually get replaced if/when they hire a professional artist.

-While we do not aim to replace the role of artists in game development, we are hoping to create high quality art that can help developers who are starting their games get to their vision faster.

 ## Initial Prototype

 One of the hard parts of using hand-drawn assets is keeping them up to date.
 You